 The BBC has just released their findings from the world's largest loneliness study.
-55,000 people took part in the BBC's Loneliness Experiment in collaboration with the Wellcome Collection.
+55,000 people took part in the BBC's Loneliness Experiment in collaboration with the Welcome Collection.
 The people who took the survey were asked how they would define the feeling of ‘loneliness’.
 The results were surprising.
 In fact, being around people or not has no bearing on loneliness.
 Instead, it’s a more complex notion.
 In the top five responses, for example, was that people felt loneliness was simply not feeling understood.

 Accents and the dawn of civilisation

 Evolutionary psychologists tell us that since the dawn of civilisation, humans have collected in tribes of like-minded people to survive and thrive.
 We know from research that a key determinant of a tribe was actually defined by accent.
 Our ancestors would recognise their fellow tribe members not so much from aesthetics, but from how they sounded.
 In fact, psychologists would go so far as to say that people’s brains were built to differentiate how one spoke, and classify them as ‘other’ or ‘same’ simply by listening to their accent.

 Fast forward to modern day, and we might think that the melting pot nature of our lives in the big city would wipe out this particular distinction, and for some of the more multicultural among us, yes this is true.
 However, it is still a part of our basic mammalian brain, that we judge people as in or outside of our tribe by how they sound.
 And for people speaking English as non-natives, this can be very alienating.

 Spotlight on Polish Martha...